systopia/funding/docs/administration/installation.md

 drush pm:enable config_update
 ```

-!!! note
 The last step is no longer necessary as soon as we have releases of `civiremote_funding` with update routines.

 ### Configure fontawesome